 Teams have one week off a season, and that can create a headache for fantasy teams.
 Does it really matter?
 No. If you have three strong players on bye in Week 7, I would much rather be weak one week out of the season rather than not drafting players I truly want.
 Do not worry about bye weeks, and in fact don’t even bother looking at them when you are drafting.
 It should have no influence on building your roster.

 What Are RB Handcuffs?

-We have seen plenty of running backs go down over recent years due to injuries, and this can create league winning volume for running backs.
+We have seen plenty of running backs go down over recent years due to injuries, which can create league-winning volume for running backs.
 Often you will see backup running backs being drafted.
 If they can bring some standalone value already without the RB1 being injured, that is great.
-Names like Alexander Mattison and Tony Pollard are strong talents, who are backing up Dalvin Cook and Ezekiel Elliott.
-Anything happens to those names, you are looking at RB1/2 type production for as long as they are out.
+Names like Alexander Mattison and Tony Pollard are strong talents backing up Dalvin Cook and Ezekiel Elliott.
+Anything happens to those names.
+You are looking at RB1/2 type production for as long as they are out.

 You will be able to find the key backups to pick up within our running back handcuff chart.
 Be sure to keep a few bench spots open for backups.

 What Positions Do I Take For Bench Spots?

 Generally, we look at our bench spots as a place to back up each position.
 If you have a deeper bench in your league format, that can be the case.
 If you have standard five-six spots, you should be looking to get more running backs and wide receivers.
 They help give you options throughout the year, as you will be leaning on your quarterback each week regardless.
 They are also less likely to get injured, and the waiver wire will still have decent names out there.